If you’re a first time visitor, please start here.

 The Sun (also not known for its reliability) made the same claim.
 I know a lot of women are hoping that’s the case.
 But I find it unlikely.
 Women are being held to ransom over this.
 If you call a man a man, you’re a bigot.
 Remember those happy smiling faces?
 Be kind.

-Or else the man will be very, very sad and you will probably never play your favourite sport again.
+Or else the man will be very, very sad and angry and you will probably never play your favourite sport again.

 I have friends in Sutton, lovely, caring, hippy friends.
 If I asked them what they thought about all this they would look shocked and say it was terribly transphobic and tell me to ‘be kind’ and that these men are just being their ‘authentic selves’.
 Because the reality of men in women’s sports is so insanely unreasonable and unfair, and almost impossible to conceive, that most people find it easier just not to think about it.